asapdiscovery/asapdiscovery/docs/guides/using_ml_cli.md

 We'll leave most of them as the default here, but you can explore the different options by running `asap-ml build-and-train --help`.

 We will be using the default Adam optimizer, default model hyperparameters with a pIC50 readout for the structure-basd models, no early stopping, temporal data splitting with an 80:10:10 split, and a semi-quantitative MSE loss function.
-We will train for 500 epochs, with a mini-batch size of 25, on the GPU, and will save the model outputs to `<model>_training/.
+We will train for 500 epochs, with a mini-batch size of 25, on the GPU, and will save the model outputs to `<model>_training/`.
 We will log each training run to W&B, in a project named tutorial as a run named after the model, although this is optional`

+Here we show training for 3 different models that we have currently implemented.
+They are:

+* Graph attention ([GAT](https://arxiv.org/abs/1710.10903)): a topology-only, ligand-only GNN
+* [SchNet](https://arxiv.org/abs/1706.08566): an E(3)-invariant, structure-based model
+* [e3nn](https://arxiv.org/abs/2207.09453): an E(3)-equivariant, structure-based model

 ```
 # Train GAT model